 Zagreb, the capital of Croatia, located in the continental Croatia, between the southern slopes of Medvednica mountain and the banks of the Sava River.
-It is famous for its Austro-Hungarian architecture and its numerous parks.
-Zagreb has grown on two nearby hills, Gradec and Kaptol – or just Upper town, with The Blue Funicular that connects Upper and Lower Town and the shortest funicular in the world.
-In Zagreb you can’t miss The Cathedral built in neo-Gothic style and one of the most valuable monuments of Croatian cultural heritage, Church of St. Mark with it’s famous roof, Lotrščak Tower, Strossmayer promenade, and a lot narrow streets with a lot of terraces and souvenir shops, Bloody Bridge a small street which connects Tkalčićeva street and Radićeva street (The first Croatian journalist Marija Jurić Zagorka wrote a famous novel “Secret of the Bloody Bridge” which contributed to the spread of legend and recognition of the place) and The King Tomislav Square with it’s neo-Classical and Secessionist buildings and palaces, and Ban Jelačić square as a central Square, Dolac the biggest market, and The Croatian National Theatre, Ilica Street, the main and the longest street in Zagreb, full of shops.
+It is famous for Austro-Hungarian architecture and numerous parks.
+Zagreb has grown on two nearby hills, Gradec and Kaptol – or just Upper town, with The Blue Funicular that connects Upper and Lower Town and it is the shortest funicular in the world.
+Don’t miss a chance to visit these attractions while in Zagreb: The Cathedral built in neo-Gothic style and one of the most valuable monuments of Croatian cultural heritage, Church of St. Mark with it’s famous colorful roof, Lotrščak Tower, Strossmayer promenade, Bloody Bridge – a small street which connects Tkalčićeva street and Radićeva street (The first Croatian journalist Marija Jurić Zagorka wrote a famous novel “Secret of the Bloody Bridge” which contributed to the spread of legend and recognition of the place), The King Tomislav Square with it’s neo-Classical and Secessionist buildings and palaces, Ban Jelačić square as a central Square, Dolac – the biggest market, The Croatian National Theatre, Ilica Street – the main and the longest street in Zagreb.

 Personal expenses during the tour (drinks or food).